 Funding Program Administrator's performance will be discussed and assessed during quarterly check-ins with the Technical Project Manager, with a focus on addressing challenges.
-Payment provisions will be cost-reimbursable contingent on satisfactory continued performance as evaluated at regular TPM check-ins.
-On occasion payments may be withheld until documented significant performance concerns are resolved.
 Performance is evaluated based on:

 - 1. Timely, thorough, and thoughtful completion of milestones and deliverables; - 2.
 Alignment of solicitation materials, selection prioritization scheme, and reporting materials with CWIP guidance and templates; - 3.
 Level of effort made to reach new or different audiences during proposal solicitation; - 4.
-Alignment of proposal selection with intent of the CWWCDI Block Grant program; - 5.
-Level and nature of technical support provided to sub-grant applicants and recipients; and - 6.
+Alignment of proposal selection with intent of the CWWCDI Block Grant program; - Level and nature of technical support provided to sub-grant applicants and recipients; and - 6.
 Responsiveness and flexibility under a pilot Block Grant program.